 Application hardening uses a range of techniques to safeguard an app’s code and protect against unauthorized intrusions.

-App shielding is the most comprehensive strategy used to protect apps.
+App shielding is the most comprehensive strategy for protecting apps.
 It incorporates multiple techniques to prevent unauthorized intrusions, secure customer data, and deter code injections and tampering.

 App shielding protects organizations and app users from cybersecurity threats.
 When implemented correctly, it reassures users that an app is safe to use.
 App shielding can also help mobile app developers comply with cybersecurity regulations, such as NIS2 and DORA.